 What if an illness or personal issue prevents me from finishing the course?

 While we set up our program to be flexible and convenient, it is our hope that you proceed through the course efficiently.
 In the event of unforeseen circumstances, you will either work with your professor to complete the course or withdraw from the course.
 If the need ever arises, please discuss your options with your instructor immediately.

 How does online learning work?

-Online students login to the university web site.
+Online students login to MyRSU, the university’s student portal.
 Courses are delivered through lecture notes, video, audio, threaded discussions, emails and document sharing.
 Students have more frequent interaction than a traditional setting and are challenged by the technological format which gives them experience with systems that utilize the latest in educational software.
 Textbooks and videos often support the course materials on the web.

 Are the courses in real time?

 RSU’s courses are asynchronous, meaning students can access course work “at any time” during the day or night.

 Yes.
 Textbooks and occasional video and software material accompany your courses to maximize your opportunity for success.
 All books and course materials are in addition to your course cost.

 Are exams required in all classes?
 How are they given?